Iximiel/plumed-school-benchmark/README.md

     - "globs" the atoms are uniformly distributed in two spheres
  - standard: the base is that each atom is in a grid with each atom at a distance of 1 nm  (so that the atom radius is 0.5nm).
     - "line" the atoms are displaced in a line at 1nm from each other, then at each step they are displaced in a sphere or radius 0.5nm around the initial position
-    - "sc" the atoms are displaced in a simple cubic crystal, as the time of writing this there are no extra movements, the cube is always a perfect cube (1,8,27,64...) but it is filled bottom-up with the number of atoms requested
+    - "sc" the atoms are displaced in a simple cubic crystal, as of the time of writing this there are no extra movements, the cube is always a perfect cube (1,8,27,64...) but it is filled bottom-up with the number of atoms requested

 #### Examples
-I all the examples here the atoms are visualize with radius 0.5nm.
+The examples here the atoms are visualized with a radius of 0.5nm.

-In the cube, sphere and globs example the atom 0 is higligted in red to show that is randomly displaced at each step
+In the cube, sphere and globs example, atom 0 is highlighted in red to show that is randomly displaced at each step
 #### cube
 ![](cube.gif)
 #### sphere